rauricus/Bookfinder/README.md

 **Contributions are very welcome!**

-I know a bit of everything, but not enough currently to make this working truly great.
-Ping me, if you want to help in improving image processing, text detection and the AI model.
+I know a bit of everything, but not enough currently to make this work truly great.
+Ping me, if you believe you can help with improving image processing, text detection or the AI model.

 ## Quick Start